 7.3.1.
 Applications for five thematic categories will be evaluated and scored by Jury members, and the average scores will be calculated by the Organizers and Head of the Jury.
 Three Finalists in each Category will be selected based on the overall highest score obtained from this Jury scoring process and Jury discussions.

-7.3.2. and Sustainability Ambassador category three Finalists per country will be selected based on the overall highest score obtained from this Jury scoring process and Jury discussions.
+7.3.2.
+For the Sustainability Ambassador category three Finalists per country will be selected based on the overall highest score obtained from this Jury scoring process and Jury discussions.

 7.4.
 Winner selection